Jaybhatt216/skinCancerClassifier/README.md

 ## can we use computer vision to detect skin cancer
 ### if we can detect skin cancer early we can have isnurance companies raise the rates of their clients so the insurance company will not have to suffer losses

+# Results:

+## We are able to detect melanoma with computer vision
+## We can improve accuracy with more images
+## With more work we can one day create a computer vision system that can detect cancer with a higher accuracy and much faster
+## while KNN works it take longer and detects less accurately